MicrosoftDocs/dynamics365smb-docs/business-central/ui-excel-report-layouts.md

 1. Create the new Excel layout file.
 2. Add the new layout to the report.

-## Task 1: Create the Excel layout
+## Task 1: Create the Excel layout file

 There are three ways to create an Excel layout file for a report as explained in this section